Simulations Approaching Data: Cortical Slow Waves in Inferred Models of the Whole Hemisphere of Mouse: Methods

 \subsection{Excitatory - Inhibitory module, the effective transfer function}

-In this paper, the single population (pixel) is assumed to be composed of two sub-populations of excitatory and inhibitory neurons the mean of the input currents reads as:
+In this paper, the single population (pixel) was assumed to be composed of two sub-populations of excitatory and inhibitory neurons; the mean of the input currents reads as:

 It is not always possible to distinguish the excitatory $S^e$ from the inhibitory firing rates $S^i$ in experimental recordings.
-Indeed, in electrical recordings the signal is a composition of the two activities.
+Indeed, in electrical recordings, the signal is a composition of the two activities.
 However, in our case we can make the assumption that the recorded activity, after the deconvolution, is a good proxy of the excitatory activity $S^e$.
-This is possible thanks to the fluorescent indicator we considered in this work which targets specifically excitatory neurons.
-In this way it is possible to constrain the excitatory activity and to consider $S^i$ as hidden variable.
+This is possible thanks to the fluorescent indicator we considered in this work, which targets specifically excitatory neurons.
+In this way, it is possible to constrain the excitatory activity and to consider $S^i$ as hidden variable.

-In this case the transfer function depend both on the excitatory and the inihibitory activities $F_e ( S^e , S^i)$.
-However $S^i$ is not observable in and it is necessary to estimate an effective transfer function for the excitatory population of neurons by making an adiabatic approximation on the inhibitory one \cite{mascaro1999effective}.
-We define the effective transfer function as
+The transfer function depends both on the excitatory and the inhibitory activities $F_e ( S^e , S^i)$.
+However, $S^i$ is not observable in our dataset, and it is necessary to estimate an effective transfer function for the excitatory population of neurons by making an adiabatic approximation on the inhibitory one \cite{mascaro1999effective}.
+We defined the effective transfer function as

-The inhibitory activity $S^i$ is assumed to have a faster timescale (which is biologically true, inhibitory neurons are indeed called fast spiking neurons).
-As a consequence $S^i(S^e)$ can be evaluated as its stationary value given a fixed $S^e$ value.

-The likelihood than contains this new effective transfer function, is a function of $k^{ee}$ and $k^{ei}$, which are the weights to be optimized.
-The dependence on $ k^{ie}, k^{ii}$ disappears, they have to be suitably chosen ($ k^{ie} = k^{ii} = -25$ in our case) and cannot be optimized with this approach.
+The inhibitory activity $S^i$ is assumed to have a faster time scale.
+In first approximation, a biologically plausible assumption when comparing the activity of fast spiking inhibitory neurons with regular spiking excitatory neurons.
+As a consequence, $S^i(S^e)$ can be evaluated as its stationary value given a fixed $S^e$ value.
+The likelihood then contains this new effective transfer function as a function of $k^{ee}$ and $k^{ei}$, which are the weights to be optimized.
+The dependence on $k^{ie}, k^{ii}$ disappears: they have to be suitably chosen (we set $k^{ie} = k^{ii} = $ \SI{-25}{mV} in our case) and cannot be optimized with this approach.